whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

     replacement: $$1:$$2
 ```

 The first item in the `relabel_configs` array checks for the presence of the annotation `prometheus.io/scrape: true` on the discovered target.
 Only those targets that match the regex specified in the `keep` block are kept. `keep` and `drop` actions allow us to filter out targets and metrics based on whether our label values match the provided regex.
 The second item in the array configures the host and port of the target.
 The scheme is set to `http` by default.
-The path is set to `/metrics`.
-These configs can be overridden by relabelling.
+The path is set to `/metrics` by default.
+These configs can also be overridden by relabelling but we will go with the defaults for brevity.

 So far, we have established the receiver configuration of the OTEL Collector.
 To complete the demonstration, end to end, I will run a Prometheus Server where our collector pods will write the metrics.
-We can set up a Grafana instance to query from this server.
+We can set up a Grafana instance to query from this server afterwards.

 ## Metric storage with Prometheus